-For all other FISCs listed above, please contact: Andrea.Perkins@naturalengland.org.uk
+- For FISCs offered by Natural England, please contact: Andrea.Perkins@naturalengland.org.uk

-You can also email the FISC Support Team for more info on sitting a FISC in 2019 or take a look at our FISC info sheet:
+You can also email the FISC Support Team for more info on sitting a FISC.

 Because there is no failing, you don’t have to be brilliant to take a FISC.
 The outcome will be a certificate from the BSBI showing your level of skill, with advice about what sort of activity you are competent to undertake and what further studies you need if you wish to progress up the skills ladder.